Skip to main content

 If the request returns {"code":7, "message":"organization is not allowed to perform this operation"}, your organization isn’t enabled for Dedicated Inference yet.
 Contact your CoreWeave representative or CoreWeave support with your organization ID to request access.

-Then create a gateway in one of the available zones.
+Then create a gateway in one of the available zones listed in the previous step.
 Replace [ZONE-NAME] with a zone from the response.
+The gateway name must be a valid hostname label: letters, digits, and hyphens only, starting and ending with a letter or digit, and no more than 63 characters.
+Dots are not allowed.
+If validation fails, you receive validation error: name: must be a valid hostname label.
 This example creates a gateway with CoreWeave IAM authentication and body-based routing, which routes requests based on the model field in the request body.
-Body-based routing is the default and is compatible with OpenAI API conventions.
+Body-based routing is the default and follows OpenAI API conventions.

 curl -X POST "${CW_BASE_URL}/v1alpha1/inference/gateways" \